Hokitika skink: Distribution

 This species is known from three isolated localities on the West Coast of the South Island near Hokitika.
 Two of its occurrences are sightings of a single individual, and the other is a small population on private land.

 Habitat

 The Hokitika skink has been found in non-native vegetation, in pasture and grassland on terraces and riverbanks.

 Description

-The Hokitika skink is 85mm in snout–vent length, with a blunt snout.
+The Hokitika skink is 85 mm in snout–vent length, with a blunt snout.
 Like other members of the O. infrapunctatum species complex, it has a medium-brown back speckled with light and dark scales, and darker lateral bands with toothed margins.
-It differs from closely-related species in its distinctive tooth-like (denticulate) markings around the mouth, and having its belly spots arranged in streaks.
+It differs from closely related species in its distinctive tooth-like (denticulate) markings around the mouth, and having its belly spots arranged in streaks.

 Conservation

 In 2015 Department of Conservation (DOC) classified the Hokitika skink as Data Deficient under the New Zealand Threat Classification System, and in 2021 changed its status to Threatened–Nationally Critical, given the possibility of a population decline of 50–70% and the likelihood there are less than 250 individuals remaining.